Pieter Claesz, Vanitas Still Life, 1630.

 Vanitas book series is inspired on the seventeenth-century Vanitas still life Dutch paintings.
 These paintings were a representation of the transience of life as expressed by the Latin phrase memento mori: ‘remember that you must die’ or ‘remember to die’.
 Their origin has been also related to the Calvinist notion of predestination highly influential during the Dutch Golden Age.

 Vanitas genre often represented a series of objects that are believed to have a precise meaning related to the impermanence of life.
-In these still-lives, a skull usually rests near a book.
+In these still-lifes, a skull usually rests near a book.
 The two symbols interact to state that human work transcends human nature.